Frequently Asked Questions about

 As a center at Trinity International University, a 501(c)3 educational institution, CBHD is supported by gifts and grants from corporations, foundations, and individuals like you.
 The Center is directly responsible for the majority of its funding through event revenue, memberships, and charitable gifts.
 We invite you to consider partnering with us to support our mission to provide responsible research and analysis of the cutting-edge issues of our day.
 To make a donation, click here.

-CBHD offers a variety of academic credit and continuing education opportunities in conjunction with its annual summer conference.
-However, all bioethics degree programs are offered through Trinity International University.
-The University offers a Master of Arts in Bioethics in the Trinity Evangelical Divinity School as well as several dual degree programs such as the Bachelor of Arts/Master of Arts and the Master of Divinity/Master of Arts.
-CBHD is pleased to partner with the various schools of the University to offer high quality bioethics educational opportunities.
-For more information on the degree program options please visit the Trinity Evangelical Divinty School Bioethics page.
+CBHD offers various continuing education opportunities in conjunction with its annual summer conference and events.
+Additionally, our host institution Trinity International University offers academic coursework in bioethics at the graduate and undergraduate levels.
+The University offers a Master of Arts in Bioethics (MA BE) through Trinity Evangelical Divinity School, a graduate certificate in Hippocratic Healthcare Ethics, and another graduate certificate in Pro-Life Advocacy and Engagement.
+Students can also pursue several dual degree programs such as the Bachelor of Arts/MA BE and the Master of Divinity/MA BE.
+For more information on the degree program options please visit the Trinity Evangelical Divinity School Bioethics page.

 CBHD has existed since 1993, when more than a dozen leading Christian bioethicists gathered to assess the noticeable lack of explicit Christian engagement in the crucial bioethics arena.
 This group sponsored a major conference in May 1994, “The Christian Stake in Bioethics,” and concurrently launched The Center for Bioethics & Human Dignity.
 In 2007, CBHD formally became a center of Trinity International University.